REGISTRATION LINK WILL BE UP BY JUNE 10

 The “bullet” is a replica of a small cannonball and fits in the palm of the hand, weighing about 28 oz.

-Registration will open on June 1, 2024, and must be completed online.
+Registration will open on June 1, 2025, and is to be completed online.
 There will be no registration the day of the event.
-As the inaugural bowl, registration is limited to 15 teams.

-There are plenty of fun viewing areas for interested observers.
+There are plenty of fun viewing areas for interested observers and family members.
 The signing-in area and starting line will be near the lower-level shelter on the north side of Indian Rock Park that faces Gypsum Avenue.

 Each team will designate a captain, who must be 21 years of age.
 Special recognition will be given to especially creative, original, and socially acceptable team names.